voidshine/dameo_book/Game03.md

 *27.d2:f2      a1:f1* , 0:2.

 I remained in euphoria of my plan for many years, until I began to analyse this position.
 Unfortunately for me, White has a clear win, which proves that my idea to blow up the position had a flaw.
-But since I put beauty in Dameo above all, I was not too upset, because White's win is no less beautiful and original than Black's previous game.
+But since I put beauty in Dameo above all, I was not too upset, because White's counter-combination is no less beautiful and original than Black's previous moves.

-TODO: The phrase "Black's previous game" might be confusing for some readers; is it GAME №2?

 I suggest readers look for the refutation themselves, and then see it below.